 The OPA FIT circumvents existing rate structure and metering issues through the use of multiple interval kwh meters that are connected so that a building with behind the meter generation is billed as if the generation were not present.
 The FIT generator is treated as a separate LDC account.
 This metering methodology appears to be one of the major successes of the OPA FIT implementation.
 However, the FIT rules need to be modified to enable and encourage on-site energy storage.
 The FIT implementation must heavily penalize anyone who charges FIT energy storage from the grid.

 The OPA FIT does not presently provide a substantial price bonus for electricity that is reliably delivered coincident with the daily peak load on the electricity grid.
 One means of ensuring coincidence of generation with peak load is to reward high generator capacity factor, and hence efficient use of transmission/distribution.

 The OPA FIT should provide electricity price bonuses for generators that assist in grid voltage regulation and grid black start and that do not require external reactive power.
 The present OPA FIT implementation does not achieve any of these electricity price bonus objectives.

-A problem with the present implementation of OPA MicroFIT is that, with the exception of solar and biogas the pricing is less than the value of marginal energy for reducing rural Hydro One residential and small commercial electricity bills.
-Hence, participation in the OPA MicroFIT program does not make financial sense for many small rural generators.
-The cumulative effect of this behind-the-meter self generation is indistinguishable from rural electrical energy conservation.
+A problem with the present implementation of OPA MicroFIT is that it financially benefits only owners of certain photovoltaic energy systems.
+The MicroFIT non-solar PV energy pricing is less than the value of marginal energy for reducing normal density Hydro One residential and small commercial electricity bills.
+Hence, participation in the OPA MicroFIT program does not make financial sense for many small generators.

 OTHER OPA FIT IMPLEMENTATION PROBLEMS: